aishwaryanr/awesome-generative-ai-guide/resources/gen_ai_projects.md

-# Generative AI Projects for your resume
+# Generative AI projects for your resume

 Boost your resume with these amazing Generative AI project ideas, each designed to provide practical experience and highlight your skills with the latest technologies.